The Most Nutritious Diet For Women With Endometriosis

 To cope with this major change in our diet, we should also know the foods that we can eat as they don’t contain gluten:

 - Milk and dairy derivatives (watch the cheeses)

-On the other hand, there are foods that can be very beneficial that we should try to consume as part of our daily diet.
+On the other hand, there are foods that can be very beneficial for women with endometriosis.
+Try to consume them as part of your daily diet.